callumhardy/ACF-User-Documentation/README.md

 ## Displaying the User Documentation Post Type Page page only for select users

-Since the creation of user documentation posts are not really any use for a client.
-It would be a good idea to only allow them to view the User Documentation Page, which displays all the documentation posts whilst hiding the User Documentation post type page from them.
+Since the creation of user documentation posts is not really of any use to a client.
+It would be a good idea to only allow them to view the User Documentation Page, which displays all the documentation posts.

-Here we are setting the plugin to only display the User Documentation post type page for a user with an id or '12' or a user name of 'ed_user'.
+Below we are telling the plugin to only display the User Documentation post type page for a user with an id or '12' or a user name of 'ed_user'.

+Effectively users in this array will both be able to create and view the User Documentation.
+Whilst users not in this array will only be able to view User Documentation not create or edit it.

 	add_filter( 'acf_user_documentation_args',function( $args ){